scholarslab/gitpractice/Praxis2019.md

 ## What's your favorite TV series of all time and/or currently?
 * Chloe: The Office still makes me laugh out loud every episode.
 Currently enjoying the newest take on Queen Victoria.
+* Connor: I'm a big fan of the Inspector Lewis (Also Morse, also Endeavour) series on PBS.
+Used to watch them with my Dad!